Phoenix Contact: Security Advisory for CHARX SEC-3xxx charging controllers

 What could happen

-An attacker with valid credentials could execute arbitrary code on the CHARX SEC charging controller, potentially altering charging parameters, disrupting EV charging operations, or causing equipment damage.
+An attacker with local network access and valid credentials can execute arbitrary code on the charging controller, potentially altering charge rates, disabling charging ports, or disrupting electric vehicle charging operations across your fleet.

 Who's at risk